Alison S. Brooks: Research

 Another key point in the modern human behavior debate is the early fishing evidence that Brooks and colleagues found on the lakeshore of Ishango in the Democratic Republic of the Congo.
 Ishango has bone harpoon technology and evidence of fishing that dates back to 90,000 years ago.
 Fishing is considered to be part of the Upper Paleolithic/Later Stone Age and part of modern human behavior.
 The fishing industry in central, northern, and eastern Africa are all based on bone harpoons found at sites.
 Fishing rapidly spread throughout the continent as a result of the wetter conditions that developed in Africa at this time.
 Fishing technologies spread as far north as Naqada, Egypt, and as far west as Aouker massif, Mauritania.
 Brooks's work in the DRC shows that the people of Ishango and eastern Africa were able to develop fishing technologies before the end of the Pleistocene, long before they did in Europe.

+Additional research that added to the modern human behavior debate is evidence found by Brooks and colleagues of early Homo sapiens transporting resources around Olorgesailie Basin in Kenya.
+They found traces they found of obsidian and pigment from distances of ~20 to ~50 kilometers, from about ~320,000 years ago, during the Middle Stone Age.
+The use of pigments and transport of raw materials is considered part of complex symbolic behavior and technological planning associated with modern humans.